 “After two years of increasing control and restriction into all our lives, and especially young people, we want to put the creative control of the project into the hands of the community of young people who have made Art Block their home away from home.”

-The whole project will be documented by film-maker and storyteller Anita Safowaa to create a record of the children’s explorations of creative freedom and shared decision making.
+The whole project was documented by film-maker and storyteller Anita Safowaa to create a record of the children’s explorations of creative freedom and shared decision making.

 About Something & Son

 Something & Son explores social and environmental issues via everyday scenarios.
 Through permanent installations, functional sculptures and public performance projects they re-imagine the systems required to sustain communities and ecologies existence by building platforms for them to live.